osoc24/Doco/loama/limitations.md

 - There's no support for setting the permissions on an object recursively
 - When adding a new item in the index file no check is performed to make sure it isn't already present
+- When creating an empty index file, no corresponding ACL file is created